elego/rental-vertical/rental_reporting/README/DESCRIPTION.rst

-Rental Menu CRM
+Rental Reporting
 ====================================================

-*This file has been generated on 2020-05-16-14-20-08.
+*This file has been generated on 2020-05-16-14-52-39.
 Changes to it will be overwritten.*

 Summary
 -------

-Add CRM to the Rental Menu
+Add rental-specific reporting menu and functions

 Description
 -----------

-This module just adds menu extenions to the rental application.
+This module adds rental-specific reporting to the rental application.
+Currently, this ist still just a menu :-(
+The actual reporting is still missing.